Open to Society

 ICU Hachiro Yuasa Memorial Museum

-The Museum offers special exhibitions three times a year and holds open lectures, as well.
+In addition to regular exhibitions, the Museum offers special exhibitions three times a year and holds open lectures, as well.

 ICU Sacred Music Center